Checo Pérez, after a great defense against Hamilton, had to retire in Abu Dhabi

-Checo Pérez endured what he could to Hamilton, which earned him thanks from Verstappen; unfortunately no the Red Bull could not stand the distance
+Checo Pérez endured what he could to Hamilton, which earned him thanks from Verstappen; unfortunately not the Red Bull could not stand the distance

 Checo Pérez experienced a sad Abu Dhabi Grand Prix when he was unable to finish the last race of the season, despite marching in third position and having practically secured the podium with Max Verstappen, who was crowned world champion.